About the School of Humanities and Social Sciences

 The School of Humanities and Social Sciences is home to three dynamic research centres: the A.D.
-Trendall Research Centre for Ancient Mediterranean Studies, the Centre for the Study of the Inland, and the Institute for Human Security and Social Change.
+Trendall Research Centre for Ancient Mediterranean Studies, the Centre for the Study of the Inland, and the Centre for Human Security and Social Change.

 The A.D.
 Trendall Research Centre for Ancient Mediterranean Studies promotes and supports Ancient Mediterranean studies, particularly in the archaeology of South Italy and Sicily during the Classical period.
 It aims to make available to the general community in Australia, as well as to researchers globally, the latest research in Greek and Roman art and archaeology through the sponsorship of conferences, lectures and seminars.
 The Centre houses a world class collection of resources and artefacts used by scholars and graduate students worldwide.